 - 16.1 The improvements made to the quality of life within the Borough, as a result of the Council's plans and policies, can be measured at a number of levels.
 Multi Area Agreements are designed to be cross-boundary local area agreements, bringing together key players to tackle issues that are best addressed in partnership at regional and sub-regional levels.
 The Tees Valley, as a city region, will agree cross-boundary targets to address issues such as housing market imbalances, transport and infrastructure projects and economic development.
 These will be assessed at the sub-regional level.
 A Local Area Agreement sets out the local priorities that will make the Borough a better place.
-The targets associated with the chosen indicators will be monitored in order to measure the success of the Sustainable Community Strategy.

-- 16.2 The Multi Area Agreements which will be used to monitor progress within the Tees Valley City Region are as follows:

-- Gross Value Added per Head

-- New Business Registration Rate

-- People on Out of Work Benefits

-- Overall Employment Rate

-- Reliability of City Region Road Network

-- Net Additional Homes Provided

-- Per Capita CO2 Emissions from Industrial Premises.

-- 16.3 Local Area Agreement improvement targets have been set to measure progress over the first three years of the Sustainable Community Strategy.
-These comprise a number of designated (agreed with Government), local (agreed by the Council locally for inclusion) and mandatory (required for inclusion by the Department of CSF) indicators, including measurements such as the overall employment rate, net additional homes provided, supply of ready to develop housing sites, and others relevant to the Core Strategy.

-- 16.4 The spatial strategy and core policies of the document are based on information currently available.
+The targets associated with the chosen indicators will be monitored in order to measure the success of the Sustainable Community Strategy. - 16.2 The Multi Area Agreements which will be used to monitor progress within the Tees Valley City Region are as follows: - Gross Value Added per Head - New Business Registration Rate - People on Out of Work Benefits - Overall Employment Rate - Reliability of City Region Road Network - Net Additional Homes Provided - Per Capita CO2 Emissions from Industrial Premises. - 16.3 Local Area Agreement improvement targets have been set to measure progress over the first three years of the Sustainable Community Strategy.
+These comprise a number of designated (agreed with Government), local (agreed by the Council locally for inclusion) and mandatory (required for inclusion by the Department of CSF) indicators, including measurements such as the overall employment rate, net additional homes provided, supply of ready to develop housing sites, and others relevant to the Core Strategy. - 16.4 The spatial strategy and core policies of the document are based on information currently available.
 The Core Strategy must be flexible enough to respond to changing needs and circumstances, nationally, regionally and at the local level.
 Monitoring will assess its effectiveness in delivering the vision and spatial objectives, and in implementing the spatial strategy.
 A monitoring framework will be established, which will be incorporated into an Annual Monitoring Report (AMR).
-This will indicate the extent to which the strategy is being successful, and to identify any changes required if a policy is not working or if targets are not being met.
-If necessary, parts, or the whole of the Core Strategy may need revising should policies prove to be unsuccessful, or if changes in external circumstances have severe implications that undermine the basis for the Strategy.
+This will indicate the extent to which the strategy is being successful, and to identify any changes required if a policy is not working or if targets are not being met. - 16.5 Indicators have been developed which provide a consistent basis for monitoring the performance of the strategy against spatial objectives.
+These include Core Output Indicators as required by Government, and local indicators to reflect the Borough's particular circumstances.
+Indicators have also been chosen to provide a brief guide to overall progress and concentrate on strategic outcomes for the area.
+A monitoring and implementation framework is set out overleaf.